A highly selective iron oxide-based imaging nanoparticle for long-term monitoring of drug-induced tumor cell apoptosis†

-The ability to visualize and quantify apoptosis in vivo is critical to monitoring disease response to treatment and providing prognosis information.
-However, the application of current apoptosis labeling probes faces significant challenges including nonspecific tissue labeling, short monitoring windows, and low signal to noise ratios.
-Here we report a highly specific apoptosis labeling nanoparticle (NP) probe with pisum sativum agglutinin (PSA) as tumor targeting ligand for prolonged in vivo apoptosis imaging.
+The ability to visualize and quantify apoptosis in vivo is critical to monitoring the disease response to treatment and providing prognostic information.
+However, the application of current apoptosis labeling probes faces significant challenges including nonspecific tissue uptake, inefficient apoptotic cell labeling and short monitoring windows.
+Here we report a highly specific apoptosis labeling nanoparticle (NP) probe with Pisum sativum agglutinin (PSA) as a tumor targeting ligand for prolonged in vivo apoptosis imaging.
 The NP (namely, IONP-Neu-PSA) consists of a magnetic iron oxide core (IONP) conjugated with PSA, and a reporter fluorophore.
 IONP-Neu-PSA demonstrated minimal cytotoxicity and high labeling specificity towards apoptotic cells in vitro.
-When applied in vivo, IONP-Neu-PSA tracks apoptosis for a prolonged period of two weeks with near-IR imaging for the increased signal-to-noise ratios.
-Moreover, IONP-Neu-PSA possess T2 contrast enhancing properties that can potentially enable apoptosis detection by magnetic resonance imaging (MRI).
-The high specificity for apoptotic cells, sustained fluorescent signal, and non-invasive imaging capability exhibited by IONP-Neu-PSA could provide a versatile tool for cancer treatment monitoring and pathological research.
+When applied in vivo, IONP-Neu-PSA tracks apoptotic tumors for a prolonged period of two weeks under near-IR imaging with low background noise.
+Moreover, IONP-Neu-PSA possesses T2 contrast enhancing properties that can potentially enable apoptosis detection by magnetic resonance imaging (MRI).
+The high specificity for apoptotic cells, sustained fluorescence signals, and non-invasive imaging capability exhibited by IONP-Neu-PSA make it a versatile tool for cancer treatment monitoring and pathological research.

 - This article is part of the themed collection: Biomaterials for Imaging and Sensing